 A ruler is displayed at the top of the Text Editor to indicate the different columns of the file.
 For text files the column labels are hidden by default but can be shown by clicking 'View > Ruler > Show Labels'.
-When labels are hidden and the mouse is placed over the ruler for a second, a hint popup is displayed showing the column the mouse is over (shown as Ruler:) and the column the cursor is on (shown as Current:).
+The Ruler menu can also be accessed by right-clicking on the ruler.
+When labels are hidden and the mouse is placed over the ruler for a second, a hint popup is displayed showing the column the mouse is over (shown as Ruler:) and the column the caret is on (shown as Ruler:).
 Small arrows are drawn to indicate the current cursor position and the column the mouse is over and the arrows can be turned off using 'View > Ruler > Show Arrows'.
 Note that column 80 on the ruler is marked with a slightly thicker line.